euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 Initially, Bloscpack was conceived as a command-line compression tool.
 At the time of writing, a Python API is in development and, in fact, the command-line interface is being used to drive and dog-food the Python API.
-Contrary to existing tools such as ``gzip`` [gzip]_, ``bloscpack`` doesn't use command-line options to control its mode of operation but instead uses the subcommand flavour in a fashion similar to ``git``.
+Contrary to existing tools such as ``gzip`` [gzip]_, ``bloscpack`` doesn't use command-line options to control its mode of operation, but instead uses the a subcommand style.
 Here is a simple example:

 .. code-block:: console

     $ ./blpk compress data.dat
     $ ./blpk decompress data.dat.blp data.dcmp

-Another interesting subcommand is the ``info`` subcommand which can be used to inspect the header and metadata of an existing file:
+Another interesting subcommand is ``info`` which can be used to inspect the header and metadata of an existing file:

 .. code-block:: console